Dolphin Centrifuge

 Do you recommend we include any additional options?
 If so, why?

-Can you offer the same or similar centrifuge as a new one?
+Can you offer the same or a similar centrifuge as a new one?
 If so, what is the price and delivery time difference?

 Who is the original manufacturer of the centrifuge offered?
 Where was it manufactured, and is the manufacturer still operational?